reviewandwrite/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 `“Anyone who opens an Atlas, wants everything at once, without limits- the whole world.
 And I wanted that atlas.”`

-I basically live in unending eagerness to devour ***IT STARTS WITH US***- the sequel, the essential condition to present progressing life in order to primarily establish a connection with Atlas.
+I basically live in unending eagerness to devour*** [IT STARTS WITH US](https://www.colleenhoover.com/)***- the sequel, the essential condition to present progressing life in order to primarily establish a connection with Atlas.

 Reading has never meant anything less than the mortal coin for me.
 Through this imaginative and soothing world can I even walk a bridge fueled with fire.
-Bear feet.
+Bare feet.
 Soulfully naked.